ska-sa/katgpucbf/doc/dsim.rst

 use the ibverbs acceleration.

 When using multiple processes, it is usually necessary to synchronise them.
-The :option:`--sync-time` specifies a time (in the past) that will correspond to a zero timestamp.
+The :option:`!--sync-time` specifies a time (in the past) that will correspond to a zero timestamp.
 The synchronisation is accurate to about a millisecond, provided that all threads are pinned to specific CPU cores and real-time scheduling is used to prevent other tasks from sharing those cores.
 Streams